 However, some parents who home educate don’t like the term ‘homeschool’ as they feel it sounds too much like the traditional education method – that is, the method public schools and most other schools use.

-Some don’t like the term because they’re anti-establishment types or believe children can learn much better in the home environment because it is so different from the school environment.
+Some don’t like the term because they’re anti-establishment types or believe children can learn much better at home because it differs from the school environment.

 Note on the Definition of Homeschooling in the UK